The Dance of Gender

 Then it all went wrong.

 After the fall, gender becomes a broken mess.
-We see men abusing male authority and women abusing female glory; we see rape and seduction; we see misogyny and misandry; we see polygamy and homosexuality—the Bible is brutally honest about the devastating chaos of disordered gender.
+We see men abusing male authority and women abusing female glory.
+From rape and seduction to misogyny and misandry to polygamy and homosexuality, the Bible is brutally honest about the devastating chaos of disordered gender.

-Is Jesus less than the Father?
+In the incarnation, did Jesus become less than the Father?
 He is not.
 He is co-equal with the Father.
 And yet Jesus delights to perfectly submit to the authority of the Father, saying things like “I have come not to do my own will, but the will of Him who sent me.”
-At one point Jesus even said, “The Father is greater than I.” And yet at the same time, we see the Father using His authority to exalt the Son, “God has highly exalted Him and given Him the name that is above every name.”
+At one point, Jesus even said, “The Father is greater than I.” And yet at the same time, we see the Father using His authority to exalt the Son, “God has highly exalted Him and given Him the name that is above every name.”

-In other words, there is a dance within the Trinity.
+In other words, redemption is a Triune dance.
 The Father is the authority to whom the Son delights to submit.
-Yet the Father leads the dance in such a way that the Son is the highest expression of the glory of God.
-The Father and Son are co-equal, but the Father is the authority of the Godhead, and the Son is the glory of the Godhead.
+Yet the Father leads redemption in such a way that the Son is the highest expression of the glory of God.
+The Father and Son are co-equal, but the Father is the authority and the Son is the glory.

 Ultimately this is what complementarianism is designed to reflect.
-Not merely Adam and Eve, but what Adam and Even were created to image, our Triune God who has been enjoying the dance of submission and exaltation for all eternity.
+Not merely Adam and Eve, but the redemption of Adam and Eve through Triune authority and submission.